msanand/msanand.github.io/_posts/2014-08-24-set-up-blog-jekyll-github-pages-2.md

 ###Bootstrap

 The standard Jekyll scaffolding is just one way to bootstrap your jekyll blog.
-Some might fing it basic, and would expect a little more to be available out-of-the-box.
+Some might find it basic, and would expect a little more to be available out-of-the-box.
 Fortunately, there are a few other ways in which you could bootstrap a more functional blog.<br>

 * [Octopress](http://octopress.org/)
 * [Jekyll Bootstrap](http://jekyllbootstrap.com/)